Discover more from On Substack

 Introducing: Guest posts

-Many Substack publications, from Roxane Gay’s The Audacity to Kevin Macguire’s The New Fatherhood, are already featuring guest authors.
+Many Substack publications, from Roxane Gay’s The Audacity to Kevin Maguire’s The New Fatherhood, are already featuring guest authors.
 These collaborations not only encourage the discovery of great writing, but they also support larger conversations on the platform.

 To make this cross-pollination more powerful, we’ve improved the tools we offer for guest posting on Substack.
 This new design shines a brighter spotlight on guest authors.
 Readers can learn more about the visiting writer – and subscribe to their Substack – through a prominent guest bio at the foot of the post.